SynteLang/SynteLang/README.md

 **Requirements:**
 >Computer with a soundcard (internal or external)
->Operating system: FreeBSD / Linux / MacOs / Windows (not all are tested) ◊
+>Operating system: FreeBSD / Linux ( MacOs / Windows not tested, may work) ◊
 >Go programming language installed - requires at minimum version 1.21 ◊
 >Desire to learn about audio synthesis
 >Unicode support